CtrlK

 Distinctiveness Conflict Risk

-This is clearly a help/overview/onboarding skill for the Cekura system.
-The triggers are very specific to meta-questions about available skills and features, making it unlikely to conflict with any task-specific skill.
+The skill occupies a clear niche as a help/overview/entry-point skill for the Cekura system.
+The trigger terms are specific to meta-level questions about available capabilities, making it unlikely to conflict with task-specific skills.

 3 / 3